Mazhar-4321/YousufWajahatJava/YousufProject/src/collectionspractice/collections.md

    * List Iterator
 7) **Difference between Iterator and List Iterator**
 Ans:
-   1. Iteratoor can be used with all the collection Objects
+   1. Iterator can be used with all the collection Objects
     2. But ListIterator can only be used with ArrayList,LinkedList,Stack and Vector
     1. Iterator moves in forward direction only but ListIterator can move in both the directions.

-8))Explain HashSet& LinkedHashSet
+8))**Explain HashSet& LinkedHashSet&TreeSet**
 Ans : HashSet is the implementation class of Set Interface.
-1. In HashSet we cant store duplicate values
+1. In HashSet we can't store duplicate values
 2. In HashSet we can store null values
-3. In HashSet we dont know the order of insertion
+3. In HashSet we dont know the order of insertion,In LinkedHashSet elements are stored in the order we have inserted,In TreeSet elements are stored in sorted order&we cant store null values in TreeSet
-4. famous methods of HashSet are add(),size(),remove() 9))**Legacy classes**
+4. famous methods of HashSet are add(),size(),remove()

+9))**Legacy classes**
    Ans : The classes which were introduced before java 1.5 version are called legacy classes.
    Ex:Stack,Vector
+10)) **HashMap,LinkedHashMap,TreeMap**
+Ans :
+* HashMap :insertion order is random ,keys and values can be null
+* LinkedHashMap : insertion order is preserved ,keys and values can be null
+* TreeMap : In TreeMap elements are stored in sorted key order and keys cant be null but values can be null